Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is L-Citrulline?

-The exercise performance data is solid.
-Reviews show that 6-8g of citrulline malate taken 60 minutes before exercise significantly increases repetitions to failure in resistance training.
-One notable study found 8g increased bench press reps by over 50% in the final sets and reduced muscle soreness by 40% at 24-48 hours post-exercise.
+The exercise-performance data is the strongest part.
+Reviews show that 6-8g of citrulline malate, taken 60 minutes before you train, meaningfully increases your reps to failure in resistance training.
+One often-cited study found 8g increased bench-press reps by over 50% in the final sets and reduced muscle soreness by 40% at 24-48 hours afterward.
+That soreness number is why a lot of people keep taking it even on days the pump matters less.

-The erectile dysfunction evidence is moderate.
-A small trial found 1.5g/day improved erection hardness scores in men with mild ED.
-Less potent than PDE5 inhibitors but well-tolerated.
-More trials are needed.
+For erectile dysfunction, the evidence is thinner.
+A small trial found 1.5g/day improved erection-hardness scores in men with mild ED.
+It's gentler than prescription PDE5 inhibitors and well-tolerated, but more trials are needed before anyone should lean on it.

-The main practical concern is dosing.
-Most pre-workout supplements contain 1-3g of citrulline malate - well below the 6-8g used in positive trials.
-At those low doses, you are paying for a label claim, not an effect.
-If your pre-workout lists citrulline in a proprietary blend, assume it is underdosed.
+The practical catch comes back to dose.
+Most pre-workouts list 1-3g of citrulline malate, below the 6-8g the positive trials used.
+At those amounts you're paying for a line on the label, not an effect.
+If your pre-workout tucks citrulline into a proprietary blend, assume it's underdosed.
 Buy standalone L-citrulline powder and dose it properly.

 Does It Work?
 The Evidence